nojronatron/nojronatron.github.io/continuing-education/msbuild-2024-notes.md

 - [RoadMap](https://www.planroadmap.com/)
 - [FromYourEyes](https://fromyoureyes.app/) - who won the Imagine Cup, a cash prize, and a mentoring session with Satya Nadella!

-The other finalist was a team that developed hardware to detect emissions in metal fabrication plants, integrated with AI.
+The other finalist was a team that developed hardware to detect emissions in steel fabrication plants, integrated with AI.
 Great idea for sure, and I wish that team well.

 Such a cool and inspiring event overall!